 No. Deposit insurance protection is only extended to eligible deposits.Back to top

-If I have deposits in several banks, will they be aggregated for deposit insurance protection purposes?
+If I have deposits in several banks or credit unions, will they be aggregated for deposit insurance protection purposes?

 No. Your deposits in different member institutions are protected separately.
 The B$50,000 deposit insurance limit is applicable to each depositor in respect of deposits held in each member institution.Back to top

-Can deposit insurance protection be increased by depositing funds into several branches of the same bank?
+Can deposit insurance protection be increased by depositing funds into several branches of the same bank or credit union?

 No. In the case of a member having more than one branch, the main office and all branch offices are considered as one institution.
 So, if a depositor opens one or more savings/fixed deposit accounts in one or more branches of a member institution, all of these are added together, and the maximum insurance cover is available up to B$50,000.Back to top

 What is the meaning of the terms “same right and capacity?

 This term refers to the nature of the ownership of the deposits with member institutions, i.e. whether they are single (held in individual names), jointly owned, or trust accounts.Back to top

 Is insurance protection increased by placing funds in two or more types of deposit accounts in the same institution?